Skip to Content

 What Is the Best Way to Apply Toner?

-- Using the dye brush, apply the toner to your damp hair.
+4. Using the dye brush, apply the toner to your damp hair.
 Keep an eye on your hair as the toner works.
-If your hair is too brassy leave the toner for 40 minutes, else 15 to 20 minutes will do.
+Most toners should only be left on for 5 to 20 minutes maximum.
 This will help you achieve the desired shade without over-toning.

-- Once the processing time is up, rinse your hair thoroughly with normal water until the water runs clear.
-Avoid using hot water as it can strip away the toner.
+5. Once the processing time is up, rinse your hair thoroughly with normal or cold water until the water runs clear.
+Avoid using warm water as it can strip away the toner.

 Following these tips will provide you with the best toning result.